open-city/recycling/README.md

 The `docker-compose.dev.yml` file maps the repository to the docker container, so any client-side changes will be reflected immediately.
 Any changes to the node server itself will require a restart of the recycling container, which can be done with `docker compose -f docker-compose.dev.yml restart recycling`.

+To clean all the data from the mongoDB database, you can run `docker compose -f docker-compose.dev.yml down -v`

 Tests
 -----
 Run the tests with ```npm test```